hikeventures/hikeventures.github.io/_posts/performance/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 Alternatively, you will see from the specifications below that the DeLorme devices have slightly more weight but come with more functionalities than the SPOT devices.

-My personal preference goes towards the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F119863%2Fgarmin-inreach-explorer-satellite-communicator" target="_blank" rel="nofollow">Garmin InReach Explorer+</a> as it has also messenger function.
+My personal preference goes towards the <a href="https://amzn.to/2Ks75Zs" target="_blank" rel="nofollow">Garmin InReach Mini</a> as it the lightest option and offers most of the functionalities of the other devices since it can be also linked with a smartphone.

 If I would not need the messenger and tracking function, then I would probably get the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F843146%2Facr-electronics-resqlink-gps-personal-locator-beacon" target="_blank" rel="nofollow">ACR ResQlink+ 406</a>.